Amantini1997/FromUbuntu/AIP/Lecture1.md

 So in essence, we’re trying to ensure our suite of available heuristics is additive, such that we can ensure the summation of these heuristics is still admissible.

-The way you do that is if we have found the best values in one heuristics, **we tweak the other heuristics** such that it stills additive.
+The way you do that is if we have found the best values in one heuristics, **we tweak the other heuristics**.

 There are many Cost Partitioning approaches:

 ### Optimal Cost Partitioning
-Given some possible actions such as those in the figure, you want to redistribute the cost of each action across both the graphs, so that if such a path is included in both $h^{max}(s_i)$, then it's like if\ $h^{add}(s_i)$ would count the action just at its original cost.
+Given some possible actions such as those in the figure, you want to redistribute the cost of each action across both the graphs, so that if such a path is included in both $h^{max}(s_i)$, then it's like if $h^{add}(s_i)$ would count the action just at its original cost.

 Here is an example:
 <img src="./img/Optimal_Cost_Partitioning.png">